Steps to better money habits

-People that are “good with money” don’t necessarily have a ton of it.
+People who are "good with money" don't necessarily have a ton of it.
 What they have are good habits — like following a budget and saving.
 Need a hand getting started?
 These four steps can help you get smarter about your money and make a positive impact on your financial future.

 Being smart with money starts with better money habits.

 There’s a big misconception out there that to be good with money, you need a lot of it.
 Not true.
 What you need to be good with money are common sense and smart, everyday habits.
 And that’s something any household can put into practice, regardless of how much, or how little, they have.
 Because when you start with the right habits, you’ll gain the knowledge and, more importantly, the confidence to become financially savvy.

 They’re also habits that are simple and easy to learn, and put into practice.
 Think of them as four small steps that can have a big impact on your financial future.

 OK, alright, here we go.
 Step 1: Set a budget.
 Sounds simple.
 But you’d be surprised how few people actually do it.
 More importantly, it is the foundation for establishing better money habits for you and your family.
 There’s a video on this site that can give you a step-by-step guide on how to build one called “How to Set a Budget and Stick to It”.